-- 5. Evening Schools.-Evening Public Schools have been in existence for many years in some of the States, but their progress has been uncertain.
-In New South Wales there were, during 1912, three Evening Primary Schools, but seven others were absorbed by the Evening Continuation Schools; Victoria had six schools, with enrolment of 547, and an average attendance of 192; and Western Australia has continuation classes in the chief centres.
+6. Evening Schools.- Evening Public Schools have been in existence for many years in some of the States, but their progress has been uncertain.
+In New South Wales during 1913, only one Evening Primary School was in existence, but the 41 Evening Continuation Schools had an enrolment of 3614 and an average attendance of 1987.
+In Victoria also there was only one night school in operation for elementary work during the year.
+It is stated that future developments in evening instruction will be in the direction of continuation classes; and Western Australia has continuation classes in the chief centres.
 Up to the end of 1910 the evening schools in New South Wales aimed chiefly at giving primary instruction, but in October of that year Evening Continuation Schools of two types were established-(i.)
 Artisan Schools for boys learning trades; and (ii.)
 Commercial Schools for boys starting in business.
-In December, 1912, there were thirty-one schools in operation in the metropolitan district, and seventeen in the country districts.
-The total weekly attendance for the year was 1852.
-Evening Continuation Schools have been established under regulation in South Australia, and are intended principally to help the working boy to improve his general education and to add to the store of knowledge most useful in his present work. - 6.
-Higher State Schools.-(i.)
-In New South Wales public schools, which provide advanced courses of instruction for two years for pupils who have completed the primary course, are classed as Superior Schools.
-These were reorganised in 1912, and divided into Superior Commercial Schools, Superior Junior Technical Schools, and Superior Domestic Schools for Girls.
-At the beginning of 1913 there were twenty-six schools in the Commercial group, four in the Junior Technical, and ten in the Domestic group, with an enrolment of 78,457, and average attendance of 58,964.
-Provision has also been made for the more advanced education of children in country centres by the establishment of twenty-seven District Schools.
+In December, 1913, there were thirty schools in operation in the metropolitan district, and seventeen in the country districts, with an average attendance of 1987.
+Evening Continuation Schools have been established under regulation in South Australia, and are intended principally to help the working boy to improve his general education and to add to the store of knowledge most useful in his present work.

+7. Higher State Schools.-(i.)
+In New South Wales public schools, which provided advanced courses of instruction for two years for pupils who had completed the primary course, were classed as Superior Schools.
+These were reorganised in 1913 as Day Continuation Schools, and divided into Superior Commercial Schools, Superior Junior Technical Schools, and Superior Domestic Schools for Girls.
+At the close of 1913 there were thirty-two schools in the Commercial group, twenty in the Junior Technical, and fiftytwo in the Domestic group, with an enrolment of 2447, and average attendance of 2077 in the sixth and seventh classes.
+Provision has also been made for the more advanced education of children in country centres by the establishment of twenty-two District Schools.
 These schools are specially staffed, and undertake the work of preparing students for admission to the training colleges.
-There are also twelve High Schools in the State.
-These had an enrolment in 1912 of 1772 boys and 1230 girls, with an average attendance of 1425 boys and 962 girls.
-In connection with the development of secondary education in New South Wales, a liberal scheme of scholarships has been provided, 300 bursaries and 514 scholarships having been allotted as a result of the examination for the qualifying certificate.
-Fifty intermediate scholarships and twentyfour University bursaries were awarded, together with twenty-two technical scholarships, and three scholarships at the Hawkesbury Agricultural College were granted to pupils of the Hurlstone Agricultural High School.
+There are also fifteen High Schools in the State.
+These had an enrolment in 1913 of 2171 boys and 1394 girls, with an average attendance of 1714 boys and 1117 girls.
+To meet the wishes of representatives of the registered Secondary Schools, the syllabus of the High Schools was amended in 1913, and now offers such a wide range of choice in the selection of subjects that there is no possibility of producing a merely stereotyped uniformity of study.
+Five "Intermediate" High Schools have been established to meet the growing demand for High School education in the metropolis, and others will be provided during the next few years in the city and in country centres.
+The average attendance at these schools in 1913 was 788.
+In connection with the development of secondary education in New South Wales, a liberal scheme of scholarships has been provided, 304 bursaries and 648 scholarships having been allotted as a result of the examination for the qualifying certificate.
+Under the provisions of the University Amendment Act of 1912, eighty-six exhibitions were awarded to successful students at the leaving certificate examination, and fifty-six of these were given to pupils attending the State Schools.

-The Sydney Grammar School (not a "State" School in the ordinary acceptation of the term), which receives a State endowment of £1500 a year, had, in 1912, a quarterly enrolment of 561 pupils, and an average attendance of 522.
+The Sydney Grammar School (not a "State" School in the ordinary acceptation of the term), which receives a State endowment of $\pounds1500$ a year, had, in 1913, a quarterly enrolment of 636 pupils, and an average attendance of 566.